 The Joust 24hr race, as the name suggests is run over a 24 hour period.
-Any lap which isn’t concluded within the 24 hours won’t be counted.
+Any lap which isn't concluded within the 24 hours won't be counted.
+The race is held at Top Barn Campsite WR6 6NH.
+The route is on private farmland as agreed with the owner and only available during the race, we therefore do not disclose a map of the course.

 Also on offer is a 50 Mile Challenge (J12) – A Race within a Race.
 You have 12 hours to complete the 50 miles.
 Once you have done the 50 miles your race has finished.